The rise of voice marketing and some tips for developing a strategy

 1. Provide useful content

 Content marketing has long reigned supreme, so translating this into added value for users of voice technology is a must.
 Venturebeat highlighted some early innovative examples, for example P&G’s laundry brand Tide.
-Tide created a stain remover skill (the name given to Alexa’s capabilities) which ‘provides users with detailed, step-by-step, voice instructions on removing over 200 types of stains.’
-While this may not sound glamourous, it represents a clever piece of content marketing that plays to the domestic setting of many of Alexa’s devices.
+Tide created a stain remover skill (the name given to Alexa’s capabilities).
+It ‘provides users with detailed, step-by-step, voice instructions on removing over 200 types of stains.’
+We know, it doesn’t sound glamourous… But, it represents a clever piece of content marketing that plays to the domestic setting of many of Alexa’s devices.
 Venturebeat also argues that in providing useful content to consumers, it ‘establishes goodwill for the company’ and builds trust in the brand.

 2. Develop an audio logo

-You’ve heard of developing a brand voice, but until recently this voice was played out in the choice of words you use for your content, your product or service offering and your imagery on packaging and across visual channels.
+You’ve heard of developing a brand voice.
+Until recently this voice was played out in the choice of words you use for your content, your product or service offering and your imagery.
 Yet with the growth of voice marketing, developing what AdAge has called an ‘audio logo’ could be the next frontier.
 For AdAge an audio log ‘can range from the sound of water first bursting from a shower head for bath products, or the sound of a peanut butter jar being twisted open.
-Brands can even start developing audio mnemonics, or audio "logos," like the Green Giant's "ho ho ho" or the five-note Intel sound mark.’
+Brands can even start developing audio mnemonics, or audio “logos,” like the Green Giant’s “ho ho ho” or the five-note Intel sound mark.’

 3. Strengthen your mobile offering

-While voice marketing may be in its early stages, simply burying your head in the sand and sticking steadfastly to your current strategy will not work in the long term.
-Thinking ahead about how this trend could impact your offering, or indeed industry as a whole, will ensure that you’re well prepared for the seemingly inevitable rise of giants like Amazon Alexa, Google Home and the Apple HomePod.
+While voice marketing may be in its early stages, simply sticking to your current strategy will not work long term.
+Think ahead about how this trend could impact your offering, or indeed industry as a whole.
+Make sure you’re well prepared for the seemingly inevitable rise of giants like Amazon Alexa, Google Home and the Apple HomePod.